Edendale is a Community Environment Farm set on seven acres of land next to the Diamond Creek in Eltham.

 - A cardboard box or two to take any waste home to sort into your appropriate bins at home

 - When using our onsite bins near Cafe Eden please take careful note of items that go in each bin and sort your waste accordingly.
-Children find this to be a lot of fun with our ingenious bin pulley system!

 Please note: we have a strict No Balloon policy.
 Broken and lost balloons may end up in our paddocks or the environment where they are a hazard to our animals, creatures in the wild and ultimately our waterways and oceans.
 Visit the Zoos Victoria website to learn about the impact of balloons on seabirds and alternative ideas to inspire you.
 We will ask that balloons (including foil balloons) be removed from the farm to be disposed of offsite.